Theodosius of Sinai: Life

-In 1831, the Thessaloniki church "St. Mina" sent a request to Sinai Monastery to send Theodosius as a priest to Thessaloniki.
+In 1831, the Thessaloniki church "St.Menas" sent a request to Sinai Monastery to send Theodosius as a priest to Thessaloniki.
 The main motive of the request was that he could perform church services in the Slavic language.
 Theodosius encouraged and assisted Daskal Kamche to establish a Bulgarian printing house in the village of Vataša.
 Kamche's printing house was opened and operated for about a year.
 According to contemporaries, Kamche transferred the printing press and the letters to Thessaloniki after the closure, where they later served as the basis for the new printing house of Theodosius.
 Due to his contact with Bulgarian guildsmen, merchants and intellectuals, he wanted to establish a printing house to print books for Bulgarian schools and churches.
 He established the first Bulgarian printing house in Thessaloniki in 1838, with the permission of Greek Church authorities.
 The printing materials were purchased by a Jewish man from the Russian Empire, while a man named Demetrius was the typographer.
 Theodosius regarded his language as Bulgarian.
 In his printing house in 1838, he printed The Initial Doctrine with Morning Prayers in Slavic-Bulgarian and Greek.
 In the next year, he printed A Brief Description of the Monasteries of Mount Athos and the anti-Semitic tract Jewish Service and all of the wrongs they have done (translated by Nathanael of Ohrid when he was a student along with his teacher, into "simple and plain Bulgarian language").
 In 1839, Theodosius' printing house was burned down, but it was soon restored with the financial support of Peychinovich.
 Peychinovich's book Utesheniе Greshnim ("Solace of the sinner") was printed in the restored printing house in 1840.
 Theodosius wrote the introduction of the book, where he mentioned that the book was written by Peychinovich in the "...plain Bulgarian language of Lower Moesia, Skopje and Tetovo...".

 In 1841, Theodosius printed a book called A Book for Learning the Three Languages of Slavic-Bulgarian and Greek and Karamanlic.
 In the same year, Vasil Aprilov wrote about the printing house: "Now the Bulgarians are setting up their own printing house in Solun for printing church and secular books."
 A fire destroyed Theodosius' printing house for the second and final time.
 According to Dimitar Raykov, the fire occurred towards the end of 1842 or the beginning of 1843.
 Per historian Mercia MacDermott, the fire occurred in 1841 and was an arson committed by the Phanariots.
 According to Arseniy Kostentsev, the usable remains of Theodosius' printing press were taken to Vataša.
 The fire demotivated Theodosius and he returned to Dojran, where his sons ran a water-mill.
 Due to the weight of a heavy snow, the roof of the mill collapsed, seriously injuring him.
 He died after the incident, in March 1843.
 In 1845, Russian Slavist Viktor Grigorovich visited Thessaloniki and wrote about the remains of the "Slavic typography... founded by the local Bulgarian Theodosius, Archimandrite of Sinai in 1839."
 In North Macedonia, he is regarded as an ethnic Macedonian, while his language is regarded as Macedonian.